chaewon1121/2020JAVA_Lab-42-_Group3_L-Game/README.md

 ## How can I play it?

 First, download this whole respository, and save them in the same folder(including all the png files!).
-After that, just execute the ( 실행파일 이름   ) file and you are all set!
+After that, first execute the LgameServer.java.
+It will ask you to input the first player's nickname.
+Once you input the first player's nickname, it will show the computer's binding and port number.
+After that, execute the LgameClient.java and type in the server address provided in the LgameServer.
+Type the information in the form of Binding/Port.
+Once inputted correctly, it will ask you to input the second player's nickname.
+Type the nickname, and enjoy the game!